JPR is a consulting company

 Amazon HQ 2 and Relocation Incentives Click to read

 Major Industrial Engineering TopicsIE supports productivity and profitability in business operations with tools such as:

 IE tools are applicible not only in manufacturing, but also in all industries that use people, or facilities, or equipment.
 And that is pretty much all of them.

-and quick.
+We are experienced, objective, and quick.
 We have the time and ability that perhaps your team doesn't have right now.
 We can guide, train, or perform the assignment.
 We invite you to take the next step; contact JPR.
 For no-cost discussions or questions, please call Jack Greene at 843-422-1298 or e-mail

 Time Study, Time and Motion Study

 How long does a job take?
 Arguably the most important piece of operating information, necessary in order for your organization to know objectively:

 • What output to expect from people, equipment, processes?